-The other started at Ya’an in Sichuan province and from there crossed through Luding, Kangding, Batang, Changdu and Lhasa, and then to Nepal and India.
+The other trade route started at Ya’an in Sichuan province and from there crossed through Luding, Kangding, Batang, Changdu and Lhasa, and then to Nepal and India.
 And then there were vast branches of roads, paths and trails that connected these two major routes.
-The Tea Horse Road might suggest that tea was the only or main commodity, but on these vast trade networks all manner of goods intersected and flowed including pelts, medicines, incense, jade, sugar, salt, rice, oil, corn and potatoes.
+The Tea Horse Road might suggest that tea and horses were the only commodities traded, but on these vast trade networks all manner of goods intersected and flowed including pelts, medicines, incense, jade, sugar, salt, rice, oil, corn and potatoes.

 The first stage of a journey transporting goods might have used pack animals and then porters, then pack animals.
 And different animals were used depending on the topography.
 Yaks thrive at elevations of up to 6,000 metres, are wired to withstand freezing cold temperatures dipping as low as 40 degrees Celsius below zero and adapt to altitudes with low or minimum oxygen.
 While low oxygen content, solar radiation and freezing cold temperatures are not barriers to these ‘ships of the plateau,’ I have trouble getting my head around how the yak drivers survived.